Santhosh-S14/task-management/README.md

 Data is very minimal right now on the DB.

-ORM of choice will be Drizzle, `$ npx drizzle-kit push` would be the usual workflow whenever you are changing the model inside `schema.prisma`.
+ORM of choice will be Drizzle, `$ npx drizzle-kit push` would be the usual workflow whenever you are changing the model inside `schema.ts`.

 If you want to see how the database is looking like, you can use `$ npx drizzle-kit studio`, it will boot up the studio at `[localhost:5555](https://local.drizzle.studio/)` and you can go and see the db.